SportsBrowns News

 "Glenn is on our board of directors, and when he stepped forward and said, 'Hey, maybe we can have it at the stadium, it was just so meaningful," Norris said.
 "To have that personal connection, both Glenn and his wife have their own rich backstories with these issues, and so just what a fantastic way to be able to give back to the community and bring this to life."

-That will come in the form of the event on Sept.
-13 at Huntington Bank Field.
-Participants who reach the $1,000 fundraising mark will secure their spot to rappel from the top of the stadium down to the ground, where a landing party will take place at the base.
-The event will feature a kids activity area, food trucks, a DJ, raffle prizes and more.
+That came in the form of Saturday's event at Huntington Bank Field.
+Participants who reached the $1,000 fundraising mark secured their spot to rappel from the top of the stadium down to the ground, where a landing party took place at the base.
+The event featured a kids activity area, food trucks, a DJ, raffle prizes and more.

-As someone with personal connections to adoption, Cook is grateful to be able to use his platform to help and to be able to use the Browns stadium for what's expected to be a unique and thrilling event for Adoption Network Cleveland.
+As someone with personal connections to adoption, Cook was grateful to be able to use his platform to help and to be able to use the Browns stadium for a unique and thrilling event for Adoption Network Cleveland.

 "Adoption is something that has always been really important to me because of that, and just trying to position myself to give people the same springboard and opportunities and meet the needs that I had both physically and emotionally," Cook said.
 "The Browns, we always talk about community being one of our core pillars, and I'm grateful that honestly the organization is standing behind me with this—not only just going Over the Edge for fun, but to a strong cause, right, to pour into others and give them that same platform to take off like I took off and so we want people to come out, enjoy it, have fun."